Chilworth, Hampshire: University of Southampton Science Park

-Chilworth is home to the University of Southampton Science Park, formerly known as the Chilworth Science Park. construction started 1984 with the first buildings finished in 1986.
+Chilworth is home to the University of Southampton Science Park, formerly known as the Chilworth Science Park.
+Construction started in 1984 with the first buildings finished in 1986.
 It houses the main satellite uplink earth station of Sky UK (formerly known as BSkyB, British Sky Broadcasting and BSB, British Satellite Broadcasting).
 This facility uplinks signals (both Sky and some third party) to the Astra satellites at 28.2° east.

 Facilities

 There is a small public house on the main road through the village called The Chilworth Arms (formerly The Clump).
 The original name of the pub, 'The Clump' comes from an old earthwork.
 Chilworth has a village hall and football field near the pub and there is a kennel and cattery in Chilworth Common, one of the local wooded areas.
 The thatched post office building was originally built as a kennel for the local hounds before being handed over to the village in 1900.
 Now both the Post Office and the convenience store are closed.

 Since the early 1960s, there has been a Village Hall, situated on the edge of the Village Green behind what is now the Chilworth Arms.
 Administered by a charitable trust, the Hall is available to the residents of Chilworth and the immediately surrounding vicinity, for meetings, events and many other forms of recreation and leisure-time occupation, with the object of generating and improving a local community spirit.

-The Hall has a microsite on the Village's website where more details may be found, including availability and how to book.
+The village is also home to Chilworth Golf Club, situated on Main Road, Southampton.
+The club offers an 18-hole golf course, a driving range, and a modern clubhouse.
+It is a member of Hampshire Golf and provides facilities for both individual and group play.